nickoneill/PermissionScope/README.md

-I've added a new translation Class "Localization.swift", that set translation on base of the application language and change it if you change your language in app.
-You also can use this class to translate your application.
+I've added a new translation Class "LocalizeMe.swift", that set translation on base of the application language and change it if you change your language in app.

 Added Italian translation file.